Japanese Sweet Potato Miso Soup

 Ingredients for Japanese sweet potato miso soup.

-• Aburaage: A popular ingredient in miso soup is deep-fried tofu until golden and crispy, adding a nice texture and flavor.
+• Aburaage: A popular ingredient in miso soup, which adds a pleasant chewy texture and subtle umami flavor.

-• Miso Paste is flavorful, savory, and salty fermented food (soybean paste), an essential seasoning for Japanese cuisine.
+• Miso Paste: is a flavorful, savory, and salty fermented food (soybean paste), an essential seasoning for Japanese cuisine.
 The darker miso ages longer and tastes less sweet than light-colored miso.
 White miso paste (shiro miso) is the way to go for a sweet and mild taste.

-• Dashi, a traditional Japanese soup stock, is the key ingredient in infusing broth with savory richness.
-In this recipe, I use kombu dashi powder (vegan dashi).
-If you are looking for authentic homemade dashi, you can try awase dashi (bonito flakes), niboshi dashi (anchovy), and kombu dashi.
+• Dashi: The base of Japanese soups, dashi adds rich umami depth to the broth.
+In this recipe, I use kombu dashi powder (vegan option).
+For authentic homemade versions, try awase dashi (bonito flakes), niboshi dashi (anchovies), and kombu dashi.

 How To Make Japanese Sweet Potato Soup: STEP BY STEP